Exploring Mannheim and Nearby Towns

 IntercityHotel Mannheim IntercityHotel Mannheim

-We stayed in the intercityHotel Mannheim which is opposite the station.
+We stayed at the IntercityHotel Mannheim, conveniently located opposite the station.

-If you travel by train or long-distance bus from Mannheim, it is recommended to stay near the central station.
+If you’re traveling by train or long-distance bus from Mannheim, staying near the

 Flixbus station Mannheim